RagtagOpen/cta-aggregator-docs/source/includes/_advocacy_campaigns.md

 }
 ```

-This endpoint retrieves a specific advocacy campagins.
+This endpoint retrieves a specific advocacy campaign.

 ### HTTP Request